vmahabir/formvalidation_nomodule/README.md

 **validator_module.js**

-The Javascript has NOT been built up in a Module Pattern.
-It contains the full functionality for the validation including the initialisation of the function.
+The Javascript has **NOT** been built up in a Module Pattern.
+Use with caution when implementing it in your own build.
+I also have a version in a [module pattern.](https://github.com/vmahabir/Formvalidation_module)  It contains the full functionality for the validation including the initialisation of the function.

 The function starts by declaring the form by ID and identifies the form elements by name: